Sometimes life drives you through strange and unexpected events.

 Day 1 : Guwahati to Bomdila

-Bomdila is a small town perched over a panoramic setting lies in eastern Himalayas.
+Bomdila is a small town perched over a panoramic setting that lies in the eastern Himalayas.
 This place ranges out from normal tourist invasion, so we can expect very low flocking.

-Influenced by Buddhist and tibetian culture, the place makes a favorite destination for those who are always in search of new culture heritage.
+Influenced by Buddhist and Tibetan culture, the place makes a favorite destination for those who are always in search of new cultural heritage.

 Day 2 : Bomdila to Tawang